CSA S16 Canadian Steel Design

 Perform factored resistance checks for structural steel members according to CSA S16-19.
 Our calculator integrates section classification, member stability, and interaction formulas.

-Design Check Methodology
+Design Check Overview

 Clause Compliance Coverage: